Hero image for: Axios npm Incident: Phantom Dependency, RAT Dropper, and Supply-Chain Lessons

 Two poisoned releases of axios1.14.1 and 0.30.4—were published to npm in late March 2026.
 They did not reflect legitimate project changes.
 A compromised maintainer account shipped builds that pulled in a fake dependency, plain-crypto-js@4.2.1, whose postinstall script deployed a cross-platform remote access trojan (RAT).

-The dropper contacted a live command-and-control (C2) endpoint—reported as sfrclak.com:8000—and retrieved second-stage payloads for Windows, macOS, and Linux. npm pulled the packages after automated tooling flagged suspicious outbound traffic.
-If you installed either bad version, treat the environment as compromised: rotate secrets, reinstall from known-good versions, and follow your incident playbook.
+The dropper contacted a live command-and-control (C2) endpoint—reported as sfrclak.com:8000—and retrieved second-stage payloads for Windows, macOS, and Linux.
+Using TCP port 8000 (not the usual 80/443 web defaults) was a practical detection lever: egress rules and proxy logs tuned only for standard HTTP/S ports miss less, so odd high ports during npm install became a high-value signal for scanners and SOC tooling. npm pulled the packages after automated tooling flagged suspicious outbound traffic.
+If you installed either bad version, treat the environment as compromised: invalidate CI and registry secrets first (see If you were affected), reinstall from known-good versions, and follow your incident playbook.

 What happened